agoularts/ChallengeRovers/Python/README.md

 ### Check tests
-to run, enter in /tests/
+to run, enter in /tests/, all files are tested
 ```
+python test-rover-construct.py
-python sendrover.py
+python sendrovertest.py
 ```

 ### Contribute